K3YOMI/Wall-of-Flippers/README.md

 # 🐬 Installing and Requirements <a name = "doc_install"></a>

 > A few things are required to properly run Wall of Flippers.
 We Recommend a Raspberry Pi as it's compact and portable!
 It's also required to have a `chipset` or a USB `adapter` that supports Bluetooth Low Energy.
 At this current time, there is `limited` support for Wall of Flippers on Windows.
 Hence we recommend using a linux based operating system as that has been used for testing and development.
-For BLE advertising, I recommened an external USB adapter as the internal adapter on the Raspberry Pi is not powerful enough to send BLE advertisments long range.
+For BLE advertising, I recommened an external USB adapter as the internal adapter on the Raspberry Pi is not powerful enough to send BLE advertisements long range.